OtiDavidChibueze/URL_SHORTNER_PROJECT/README.md

-# URL_SHORTNER_PROJECT
-A URL shortener project is a web application or service that converts long URLs into shorter and more manageable versions.
-The primary goal of a URL shortener is to create compact, user-friendly links that are easier to share, remember, and distribute.
-<h1 align="center">Project Name</h1>
+<h1 align="center">URL_SHORTNER_PROJECT</h1>
 <p align="center">
   <img src="project-logo.png" alt="Project Logo" width="200">
 </p>

 <p align="center">
-  <strong>A brief description of what this project does.</strong>
+  <strong>A URL shortener project is a web application or service that converts long URLs into shorter and more manageable versions.
+The primary goal of a URL shortener is to create compact, user-friendly links that are easier to share, remember, and distribute.</strong>
 </p>

 <p align="center">